-Multipliers The factor applied to the respective proportion (runtime) of the Base Reference Price in order to calculate the Reference Price for non-yearly standard capacity product Network Distances (for the purposes of modelling in the RPM) A matrix of distances used in the RPM that are the pipeline distances on the NTS.
-Non-Transmission Services The regulated services other than transmission services and other than services regulated by Regulation (EU) No 312/2014 that are provided by the transmission system operator; Non-Transmission Services Revenue The part of the allowed or target revenue which is recovered by non-transmission tariffs Reference Price Price for a capacity product for firm capacity with a duration of one year, which is applicable at entry and exit points and which is used to set capacity based transmission tariffs.
+Historical Contracts (HCs) The second contracts (1103) The combination of Existing Contracts (ECs) (for the purposes of this modification) and Interim Contracts (ICs) and in relation to Transmission Services Revenue Recovery Charges at Storage includes adjustments to available capacity (including transfers) executed up to and including the Effective Date.
+Interim Contracts (ICs) Arrangements relating to Long Term Entry capacity allocated between 6 April 2017 and the Effective Date excluding Interconnection Point Entry Capacity.
+Long Run Marginal Costs (LRMC) Model This is the current underlying RPM used in the calculation of the Entry and Exit Capacity Prices.
+Whilst there are different approaches in Entry and Exit as to how secondary adjustments are applied, the underlying LRMC principles are there in both.
+The LRMC approach is an investment focused methodology where the intention is to have strong locational signals to facilitate decision making.
+More information is available in TPD Section Y of the UNC.
+Multipliers The factor applied to the respective proportion (runtime) of the Base Reference Price in order to calculate the Reference Price for non-yearly standard capacity product.
+Non-Transmission Services The regulated services other than transmission services and other than services regulated by Regulation (EU) No 312/2014 that are provided by the transmission system operator; Non-Transmission Services Revenue The part of the allowed or target revenue which is recovered by non-transmission tariffs Postage Stamp Model The Postage Stamp model fundamentally requires two main inputs: A revenue value is required, which will be the target revenue required to be recovered from Transmission Services, split between Entry and Exit; A capacity value for each Entry and Exit point that will be the Forecasted Contracted Capacity (FCC) (which is mentioned later in this section).
+The Postage Stamp model produces the Transmission Services Reference Prices and, with additional adjustments, produces the Transmission Services Reserve Prices.
+Reference Price Price for a capacity product for firm capacity with a duration of one year, which is applicable at entry and exit points and which is used to set capacity based transmission tariffs.
 This will produced in p/kWh/a (pence per kWh per annum).
-Reference Price Methodology (RPM) The methodology applied to the part of the transmission service revenue to be recovered from capacity based transmission tariffs with the aim of deriving Reference Prices.
+Reference Price Methodology The methodology applied to the part of the transmission service

+(RPM) revenue to be recovered from capacity based transmission tariffs with the aim of deriving Reference Prices.
 Applied to all entry and exit points in a system.
 The RPM therefore is the framework to spread certain costs / revenues (relevant to the methodology in place) to the Entry and Exit points and thereby on to network users.
 Reserve Price Reserve Price for Yearly standard capacity = the Reference Price Reserve Price for Non- yearly standard capacity is calculated by applying any Multipliers (if applicable).
 This will be produced in p/kWh/d (pence per kWh per day).
 Target Revenue This is the revenue required to be recovered from a particular set of charges.
+There will be an Entry Target Revenue and an Exit Target Revenue.
 Transmission Services The regulated services that are provided by the transmission system operator within the entry-exit system for the purpose of transmission.
 Transmission Services Revenue The part of the allowed or target revenue which is recovered by transmission tariffs.
 Transportation Statement The Transportation Statement containing the Gas Transmission Transportation Charges